Sehee-Lee-01/2022_1_CS1/README.md

-# 2022_1_CS1
+# 2022_1_SP1
-To study ComputerScience1 of 1st semester
+To study Software Project 1 of 1st semester